“Hormone therapy is not a contraceptive.

 Contraceptive or Not

-Is hormone therapy (HT), hormone replacement therapy (HRT) or menopausal hormone therapy (MHT) a contraceptive which women can choose to use to prevent becoming pregnant?
+Is hormone therapy (HT), hormone replacement therapy (HRT) or menopausal hormone therapy (MHT) a contraceptive to prevent becoming pregnant?

-No. The (Australian) Jean Hailes for Women’s Health (JH) caution:
+No. In Contraception: Hormone Therapy the (Australian) Jean Hailes for Women’s Health (JH) caution:

 Contraception Methods